python-excel/xlwt/docs/installation.rst

 .. topic:: Python version requirements

-  This package has been tested with Python 2.6, 2.7, 3.3+ on Linux, Mac OS X and Windows.
+  This package has been tested with Python 2.6, 2.7, 3.3+ on Linux, and is also expected to work on Mac OS X and Windows.